stevelerner/agentic-ai-training/README.md

 **Agentic AI (This Demo):**
 - Multi-step reasoning loop (ReAct pattern)
 - Decides when to use tools autonomously
-- Executes actions (calculate, save files)
+- Executes actions (calculate)
 - Observes results and adapts
-- Example: "Ask the Mad Hatter what time it is, calculate 6 o'clock in minutes, and save the result" → Queries trained model → Gets "It's always six o'clock!" → Calculates 6 * 60 = 360 → Saves to file → Confirms completion
+- Example: "Ask the Mad Hatter what time it is, then calculate 6 o'clock in minutes" → Queries trained model → Gets "It's always six o'clock!" → Calculates 6 * 60 = 360 → Provides answer

 **Key Difference:**
 - Agentic: Can take actions, use tools, iterate until task complete